patek1/LocalRAG/README.md

-# Baseline Local RAG Pipeline Evaluation on Apple Silicon
+# LocalRAG

 This project implements and evaluates a baseline Retrieval-Augmented Generation (RAG) pipeline, optimized for performance on Apple Silicon hardware, using the ClapNQ dataset.

 ## Project Context

-This repository represents **Part 1** of a bachelor thesis project.
-The goal of this part is to:
+This repository contains the **empirical component** of my bachelor‑thesis at University of St. Gallen.
+Its objectives are to:
 1. Establish a functional baseline RAG system using locally executable models (where feasible).
-2. Evaluate its performance comprehensively across retrieval quality, generation quality, and latency metrics.
+2. Evaluate its performance thoroughly across retrieval quality, generation quality, and latency metrics.
-3. Provide a reproducible foundation for **Part 2**, which will explore and implement various techniques to improve the performance of this baseline system.
+3. Deliver a fully reproducible foundation that others can extend with further performance‑improvement techniques.

 ## System Overview